Get free heat pump quotes

 There’s a fault with the thermostat

-As with many other heat pump problems, a faulty thermostat might be the main cause.
+As with several heat pump problems, a faulty thermostat might be the main cause.
 If the thermostat hasn’t been calibrated correctly, it could cause the cycle to end before the desired temperature has been reached.

 If that’s the case, you’ll need a technician to recalibrate or replace the thermostat.